 In the Google Cloud Console search bar, type “Google Chat API” and select it from the results.
 Click Enable to activate the API for your project.

-- App name: Enter a name for your bot (e.g., “My Company Bot”)
+- App name: A name for your bot (e.g., “SiteGPT Assistant”)

 Add slash commands (optional)

-- Command ID: 1(or any unique number)
+/clear-chat - Command ID:

-- Description: “Resets and starts a new conversation”
+1(must be unique within this app) - Description: “Resets and starts a new conversation”

 Set visibility